tombch/pyqubits/README.md

-# QCmd - Command-line quantum computing simulator
+# CmdQuantum - Command-line quantum computing simulator
 ## Introduction \& Requirements
-QCmd is a python program for quantum computing simulations in your terminal.
+CmdQuantum is a python program for quantum computing simulations in your terminal.

 For dependencies see `requirements.txt`.
 Once necessary requirements are installed, enter `python main.py` to run the program.